Germany starts ‘wave-breaker’ shutdown as Europe locks down

-BERLIN (AP) — Germany became the latest European country to embark on a partial shutdown Monday as authorities across the continent scramble to flatten a rapid rise in coronavirus infections that threatens to overwhelm their health care systems.
+BERLIN (AP) — Several European countries are tightening restrictions this week, starting with a partial shutdown Monday in Germany, as authorities across the continent scramble to slow a rapid rise in coronavirus infections that threatens to overwhelm their health care systems.

-In parts of Europe, the new restrictions — which vary in strictness — are prompting sometimes violent protests by people frustrated at once again having to forgo freedoms.
-And the prospect of a second month-long lockdown is causing discontent even in Britain’s governing party, which is proposing the measure.
+Britain and Austria will follow suit later in the week, closing restaurants, bars and nonessential shops.
+Italy, Greece and Kosovo also announced new measures.
+In some places, the new rules — which vary in strictness — are prompting violent protests by people frustrated at once again having to forgo freedoms.

+But in many, experts are saying they should have come weeks ago — a reflection of the increasingly difficult balance many countries are struggling to strike between controlling the virus and boosting already damaged economies.

+“We are aware of the frustration, the sense of loss, the tiredness of citizens, also of the anger which is being manifested in these days, by citizens who find themselves living with new limits to their personal freedom,’’ said Italian Premier Giuseppe Conte, as he defended his government’s decision to order new measures.

+Restrictions have been slowly ramping up for weeks in many European countries, but virus cases have continued to rise.
+There was a sign of hope from hard-hit Belgium, however, where a leading virologist said that “the high-speed train is somewhat easing up.”

+Overall, Europe has seen more than 250,000 confirmed virus-related deaths, according to a tally by Johns Hopkins University.
+Experts say case and death figures understate the true toll of the pandemic due to missed cases, limited testing and other reasons.

-In Germany, restaurants, bars, theaters, cinemas, gyms and other leisure facilities closed again Monday in a four-week “wave-breaker” shutdown that seeks to force daily new infections back down to manageable levels.
-Germans have been asked not to travel and hotels are barred from accommodating tourists.
+In Germany, restaurants, bars, theaters, cinemas, gyms and other leisure facilities closed in a four-week “wave-breaker” shutdown that seeks to force daily new infections back down to manageable levels.
+Germans have been asked not to travel, and hotels are barred from accommodating tourists.

-At present, German officials say they can’t trace the source of three-quarters of new coronavirus cases.
+In a worrying sign for a country long praised for its testing and tracing abilities, German officials say they can’t track the source of three-quarters of new coronavirus cases.
 Health Minister Jens Spahn, who himself caught the virus, says he doesn’t know where he was infected.

 Spahn tweeted Monday that the number of COVID-19 patients in intensive care has tripled in Germany over the past two weeks, and “we must break this momentum, together and with determination.”

-“We want to end the measures in this strictness at the end of November,” Chancellor Angela Merkel’s chief of staff, Helge Braun, told RBB Inforadio.
+Chancellor Angela Merkel’s chief of staff said the aim is to end the restrictions “in this strictness” at the end of November.

-“This is also about enabling Christmas business for German companies, and Christmas celebrations with the family for all of us,” he added.
+“This is also about enabling Christmas business for German companies, and Christmas celebrations with the family for all of us,” Helge Braun told RBB Inforadio.
 “The stricter the measures, the quicker they work, so we decided on relatively strict measures.”

 The new restrictions are still milder than the ones Germany imposed in the first phase of the pandemic in March and April.
-This time around, schools, kindergartens, non-essential shops and hairdressers are staying open.
+This time, schools, nonessential shops and hairdressers are staying open.
 Officials will review the situation after two weeks.

-England is headed for a tougher lockdown starting on Thursday, with non-essential shops and hairdressers closing for a month along with gyms and pools, and people allowed to leave home for only a short list of reasons including exercise.
-Domestic and international travel is also discouraged.
+England is headed for a tougher lockdown starting Thursday, with nonessential shops and hairdressers closing for a month and people allowed to leave home for only a short list of reasons including exercise.
+Travel is also discouraged.

-The new English lockdown is supposed to end on Dec.
+The lockdown is supposed to end on Dec.
 2, but minister Michael Gove told Sky News on Sunday that couldn’t be guaranteed “with a virus this malignant, and with its capacity to move so quickly.”

-The plan needs lawmakers’ approval.
-Prime Minister Boris Johnson is facing resistance from his own Conservative Party — who worry about its economic impact — though its passage is virtually assured by backing from the opposition Labour Party.
+The plan, which needs lawmakers’ approval, is facing resistance from parts of Prime Minister Boris Johnson’s own Conservative Party, which worries about its economic impact.
+Still, passage is virtually assured because of backing from the opposition Labour Party.

 Austria is also introducing new restrictions this week.
-Starting Tuesday and until the end of November, restaurants and bars are being closed — as in Germany and England, except for deliveries and takeout — and cultural, sports and leisure activities canceled.
-Residents will be asked to stay home from 8 p.m. to 6 a.m., although they can go out to exercise or to work.
+Starting Tuesday and until the end of November, restaurants and bars are being closed — except for deliveries and takeout, as in Germany and England — and cultural, sports and leisure activities are canceled.
+Residents will be asked to stay home from 8 p.m. to 6 a.m.
+They can go out to exercise or to work, among other things.

 In Spain, lawmakers last week approved an extension until May 2021 of the country’s state of emergency.
 The measure puts into place a national nightly curfew and allows regions to impose more localized restrictions, such as limiting movement outside city limits on weekends.